Welcome to Portugal

 On arrival in Porto airport, the driver will pick you up and and drop you to the hotel and check in.

 Day is free, for you to explore the city at your own pace.

 Porto is a coastal city in northwest Portugal known for its stately bridges and port wine production.
 In the medieval Ribeira (riverside) district, narrow cobbled streets wind past merchants’ houses and cafes.
 São Francisco Church is known for its lavish baroque interior with ornate gilded carvings.
 The palatial 19th-century Palácio de Bolsa, formerly a stock market, was built to impress potential European investors.

 Overnight in Porto.

-After breakfast.
-Today unwind in the hotel or visits some of the stunning views of the coastal city of northwest Portugal with our variety of OPTIONAL TOURS that you can choose from & can book with us
+Day is free, for you to unwind in the hotel or visits some of the stunning views of the coastal city of northwest Portugal.

 Santiago Compostela and Valença do Minho Tour

 Visit two beautifully contrasting towns in Northern Spain and Portugal: Santiago de Compostela and Valença do Minho.
 Enjoy the mix of Spanish and Portuguese culture as we embark on a journey full of history and nature.
 The highlights of the tour include Visit the iconic Santiago de Compostela and Valença do Minho, Enjoy free time to explore at your own pace, Learn two lots of history from different perspectives.
 Follow in the hallowed footsteps of pilgrims over the centuries with this day trip to Santiago de Compostela and Valença do Minho, two incredible medieval towns in Portugal and Northern Spain.
 Santiago de Compostela is the capital of Galicia, in Spain, famous for the shrine of St James the Great now housed in its magnificent cathedral.